codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

     When this item is expanded, the number next to each file name is the total number of Quality issues that the pull request adds to that file.

 -   The **diff coverage** introduced by the pull request.
-This is the same value you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.
 The percentage next to each file name is the coverage variation for that file.

 -   Sequences of **duplicate code** (clones) introduced by the pull request.
 These are the same ones you find in the [Quality Duplication tabs](../repositories/pull-requests.md#duplication-tabs) in the Codacy app.